L-P/dotfiles/README.md

 Quick install
 -------------
-I'm a lazy man so I made a [script for installing everything](https://raw.github.com/L-P/dotfiles/master/scripts/install\_dotfiles.sh).
+I'm a lazy man so I made a [script to make a script that installs everything](https://raw.github.com/L-P/dotfiles/master/scripts/make\_installer.sh).
+This script requires `git` and the `makeself` package to be present.

-**Warning**: this script will remove all the dotfiles from your home folder, use it at your own risk.
+**Warning**: this resulting `dotfiles.run` script will remove all the dotfiles from your home folder, use it at your own risk.